tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 ## Setting up Authentication
 Before you can begin to play around with Django's authentication offering, you'll need to make sure that the relevant settings are present in your Rango project's `settings.py` file.

-Within the `settings.py` file find the `INSTALLED_APPS` list and check that `django.contrib.auth` and `django.contrib.contenttypes` are listed, so that it looks similar to the code below:
+Within the `settings.py` file find the `INSTALLED_APPS` list.
+Once you've found it, check that `django.contrib.auth` and `django.contrib.contenttypes` are listed, so that the list then looks similar to the example below.

 {lang="python",linenos=off}
 	INSTALLED_APPS =[